 With 133 million active mobile users in Pakistan, apart from the e-waste import, another aspect to this problem has emerged – The inland generated e-waste.

-Every month, nearly 2 to 2.3 million mobile phones are imported in Pakistan that belong to sellers of likes QMobile, Samsung, Huawei, Apple, Nokia, HTC, Lenovo, Sony, LG, and Haier.
+Every month, nearly 2 to 2.3 million mobile phones are imported in Pakistan that belongs to sellers of likes QMobile, Samsung, Huawei, Apple, Nokia, HTC, Lenovo, Sony, LG, and Haier.
 It is estimated that yearly around 24 million mobile phones are sold in Pakistan.
-This gives a clear insight to the amount of cell phone E-waste being generated here indigenously.
-The waste being generated from the fresh sales of laptops, monitors, TVs, CRTs, Input-Output devices and LE/CDs is a huge addition to this.
+This gives a clear insight into the amount of cell phone E-waste being generated here indigenously.
+The waste is generated from the fresh sales of laptops, monitors, TVs, CRTs, Input-Output devices and LE/CDs is a huge addition to this.

 In a statement, she said, “We already understand the value of sourcing green energy from the sun.
 Similarly, we can source valuable green materials from our waste.
 ‘Mining’ our waste stockpiles makes sense for both the economy and the environment”.
 Until now, safe e-waste processing has been restricted to high-cost industrial-scale facilities with very large furnaces, leaving many countries around the world, without a viable solution.
 CleanUp Australia estimates almost 90 percent of the four million televisions and three million computers Australians buy each year will end up in a landfill.

 She is currently developing the prototype for a low-cost alternative to industrial-scale smelting, which will be based at UNSW.
 The concept is simple yet innovative: portable micro-factories, roughly the size of a shipping container, which can be deployed at collection sites in suburbs, remote communities, and throughout the developing world.
 Sahajwalla is collaborating with the industry on the project.